 Tsinghua University, Beijing

 Another important figure, whose thought and practice eventually moved in a different direction from the others, is F. R. Leavis, about whom much new writing has appeared over the last ten years or so.
-Like those mentioned, Leavis was a close reader and textual critic but his work also concerned itself more than theirs with the cultural context of literature and with the problems of valuation in criticism.
+Like the others mentioned, Leavis was a close reader and textual critic but his work also concerned itself more than theirs with the cultural context of literature and with the problems of valuation in criticism.

-These critics, and others of the period, have long held great interest for Chinese scholars, particularly in the contemporary intellectual climate.
+These critics and others (Raymond Williams of a later period, for example) have long held great interest for Chinese scholars, particularly in the contemporary intellectual climate, owing to their critical achievements, relevance and in some cases direct connections with China.
 This major international conference will re-assess their work and relevance today in China and internationally.
-It falls in the centenary year of the founding of the English Tripos at Cambridge.
-The principal organiser is Professor Li Cao at Tsinghua University, an international authority on the subject (see her ‘Cambridge Critics and China’, Cambridge Quarterly 41 (1) 2012).
+It falls in the centenary year of the founding of the English Tripos at Cambridge and takes forward some of the discussions held during the colloquium

 “ ‘Cambridge English’ and China”, which took place in Cambridge in 2011.

 The conference will be jointly organized by the Centre for the Study of European and American Literatures, the Department of Foreign Languages and Literatures, Tsinghua University, and the School of Foreign Languages, Hangzhou Normal University.
 The registration fee in GBP will be £150, which will cover a welcome dinner, lunches, coffee breaks, conference pack and (for an additional £20) a trip to the Forbidden City on 1 July, 2017.
 Accommodation (twin rooms) will be available in guest houses on Tsinghua Campus.
 The price will be 538 to 598 Chinese Yuan per night (average around £65 at present exchange rates).
 Bookings should be made through Miss Xiong Wenyuan at email@example.com by 15 May 2017.